camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-user-operation-log-query.html.md

 Result
 ------

-An JSON array of user operation log entries.
+A JSON array of user operation log entries.
 Each log entry has the following properties:

 <table class="table table-striped">